nextnanopy/nextnanopy/docs/examples/Example3_Load_polygons_from_a_GDSII_file.rst

    for shape in list_of_shapes:
        print(shape.text)

-Please, contact python@nextnano.com for any issue with this example.
+Please contact python@nextnano.com for any issues with this document.